 In detail, the ITM Program guide lists the courses and suggests the semesters to take them.

 You will note that IN312 International Trade in Semester five, your first semester with ITM, is a pre-requisite of IN323 in Semester six, your second semester with ITM, and that latter course, in turn, is a pre-requisite of IN433 in Semester seven, your third semester with ITM.
-You will have to take one before the other without exception.
+You will have to take one before the other without exception, so plan your course load accordingly.

 You will also note the same requirement for the economics courses, i.e. in order to take SS242 Microeconomics in semester six, you will first have to complete SS141 Macroeconomics, even if this course is not required by ITM.
 Thus, if you had not taken this class during your prior college years, it would be a good idea to register for it now.
 If the class is fully enrolled, you can still take it in the spring semester.
 In addition, you are required to take a second Economics course elective, one that qualifies for the Economics minor.
 Most of these elective courses have SS242 Microeconomics as a prerequisite.